 The wage subsidy extension is available to all businesses adversely affected by COVID-19 including:

 The Wage subsidy extension is now available.
-Eligible employers will need to reapply through Work and Income once their original 12-week subsidy has come to an end.
+Eligible employers will need to reapply through Work and Income once their original 12-week wage subsidy has come to an end.
 The end date of your original subsidy is 12 weeks after the date you submitted your application.

 Visit Work and Income for more information.